nikita-barsukov/intro-to-ml/Questions.md

 In the beginning I used intuition to select features for my classifier.
 I started with 'total_payments' and 'from_poi_to_this_person', which produced reasonable accuracy but abysmal recall and precision.
 Then I decided to include all the features from the dataset.
 Additionally I added my own feature, share of bonus to total payments.

-Since features had vastly different scale, I impelmented a min-max scaler using sklearn functions, with default parameters.
+Since features had vastly different scale, I implemented a min-max scaler using sklearn functions, with default parameters.
 To select best features I used `SelectKBest()` function from sklearn package.
-10 most significant features, with their scores are as follows:
+I ended up using 5 features:

  FEATURE|SCORE
  --------|-------